-The Mediators (and all WBOs) will keep all approaches confidential, subject to this policy.
+The MSOs will keep all approaches confidential, subject to this policy.
 Confidentiality enables full and open disclosure, which provides more knowledge of the details and motives behind issues.

-However, the Mediators (and all WBOs) will inform relevant authorities in the situations outlined below.
+However, the MSOs will inform relevant authorities in the situations outlined below.

-1. Criminal and serious illegal matters
+1. Serious illegal matters

-Where issues are of a criminal or serious illegal nature, the WBOs will inform the ACC.
+Where issues are of a serious illegal nature, the MST will inform the ACC.